astreum/whitepaper/README.md

 The creator of a new block is payed a fee of 10^12 `Solar` at the current block's solar price.

-### Fusion Applications
+### Fusion

-Fusion is the applications platform on the Astreuos Blockchain.
+Fusion is the applications platform running on the Astreuos Blockchain.

-Contracts are applications that run through Transaction calls.
+Contracts are applications that run through Transaction Calls on-chain.

+Reactions are applications that run through Computation Contracts off-chain.

 The Fusion Language is a dialect of the Lisp programming language for developing Fusion Applications.